Suggested clothing and personal items for your BWCA canoe trip

 Lanyard for your prescription eyeglasses | |

 Insect repellent.
-DEET is an effective insect repellent for use on skin and clothing.
+(1) DEET is an effective insect repellent for use on skin and clothing.
 25% to 35% DEET is the recommended concentration.
 Higher concentrations damage equipment and are not significantly more effective.
-Treating clothing (not skin) with permethrin is also an effective insect repellent. |
+(2) Treating clothing (not skin) with permethrin repels insects, and is particularly effective at repelling ticks.
+(3) Mesh head nets (optional, but often appreciated during the peak bug season months of May, June and July).
+More bug management tips are here. |

 |